What separates a good lawyer from a great personal injury lawyer?

 Economic damages are losses we can prove with numbers, such as past and future medical bills, funeral expenses, and lost wages.

 Non-economic damages don’t come with fixed numbers.
 These are things like pain, suffering, loss of a normal life, grief and loss of society.
 We prove the latter with testimony, which typically consists of the plaintiff, family members, friends, and other acquaintances, such as co-workers.

-But it doesn’t have to end there.
+But we know as medical malpractice attorneys in Belleville, IL, it doesn’t have to end there.

 What we propose in this article may seem simple, but it can be overlooked by lawyers who aren’t able to think ahead.Fully Define Your Damages

 We start with this premise: Society — and thus, juries — place a large value on mental health.